Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Run-Management.md

 This page consists of three panes:

 1. The left hand navigation pane displays a list of related test runs with a color indicator for their current execution status.
 The display dropdown will let you choose whether the list contains test runs that are for the same release, test case or test set, or are just a filtered/unfiltered list based on your last search in the main test run list page.
 2. The top right area shows headline information about the test run details of the test run itself
 3. The main pane on the right displays tabs for detailed information about the test run, and its associations.
 The overview tab is initially loaded and shows the name, description, release, test set, estimated and actual duration, tester name, test run type, automation host fields, along with others, including custom fields.
 Underneath this is shown the list of test run steps, and any console output from a test automation engine such as Rapise, NUnit, JUnit, QTP, or Selenium.

 ### Re-running a Test
 There is a button on the main test run toolbar called '***Re-Test***".
-If you click this button, SpiraPlan will launch the test execution wizard for this specific test case, with current release and/or test set already selected for you.
+If you click this button, Spira will launch the test execution wizard for this specific test case, with current release and/or test set already selected for you.
 This is a handy way of quickly re-running a failed test that has been addressed by the developers.
 NOTE: this button will not display if the product does not allow you to execute test cases (instead only letting you execute test sets).

 ### Editing a Test Run
 When reviewing the test run, you may find that you need to change the results of the test run (e.g. the user selected the wrong release or custom property value).
 Many of the fields are editable at a later date, and to make changes, just modify the appropriate fields and click any "***Save***" button.

 ### Deleting the Test Run
 If you need to delete a test run that was erroneously captured, all you need to do is click on the link to access the invalid test run and then click the "***Delete***" button to remove it from the system.
 This will then force the system to update the status of the test case itself from the other logged test runs.

 ### Test Run Steps
 In the case of a manual test run, this section displays all the steps of the test case *as they appeared during the test run in question.* This means that if the test steps were changed after running the test, the list here will reflect the original information.

 ![](img/Test_Case_Management_204.png)